In My Room (Frank Ocean song)

 "In My Room" is a song by Frank Ocean, released as a single on November 2, 2019.
 Ocean wrote and produced the song alongside Michael Uzowuru.
 It was premiered on Ocean's Beats 1 radio show, Blonded Radio, two weeks after "DHL".
-The 7-inch single vinyl is set to include a remix by Benny Revival as its B-side.
+The 7-inch single vinyl included the original mix of the song as well as a remix by Benny Revival as its B-side.

 Composition

 The song features Ocean rapping and crooning over a looped synth line and a "simple" beat, with some drum programming done by Sango.

 Critical reception

 Matthew Schnipper of Pitchfork compared the song to the music of rapper Lil B and called the first two-thirds of the song "nice, if close to throwaway."